The Palladium Book of Contemporary Weapons: Contents

-The Palladium Book of Contemporary Weapons is a compendium of popular firearms since 1930, and is organized into the categories of Automatic Pistols, Sub-Machine Guns, Rifles, Shotguns, and Machine Guns.
+The Palladium Book of Contemporary Weapons is a compendium of popular firearms from the 1930s to the early 1980s, and is organized into the categories of Automatic Pistols, Sub-Machine Guns, Rifles, Shotguns, and Machine Guns.
+Information about each weapon is given including ammunition used, penetrating power, tissue damage, and range.
+A line drawing of each weapon is also shown.